 Our 9-volt battery, among other sizes, is designed to conform to the dimensional and electrical standards of the American National Standards Institute.
-Authorized certification bodies such as Underwriters Laboratories, Intertek and SGS recognize several of our products.
+Authorized certification bodies such as Underwriters Laboratories, Intertek and SGS have certified several of our products.

-We are not currently aware of any regulatory requirements regarding the disposal of communications products.
+We are not currently aware of any regulatory requirements regarding the disposal of our communications products.